I have a simple benchmark. One of my favourite lunch time meals is a toasted

 skinny, thick, bought in or home-made.
-Or is it just the fact you are being and it is a French concept as is the brioche bun.
+Or is it just the fact you are being a French concept as is the brioche bun.
 In a desperate attempt to justify the high cost of a gourmet burger it has to be de-Americanised and Frenchified.
-I also think it is an attempt to attract off the street punters into what is essentially a high end restaurant, or is it the recognition that having money does not guarantee good taste so giv-em a The Little Gloster has a small menu selection.
+I also think it is an attempt to attract off the street punters into what is essentially a high end restaurant, or is it the recognition that having money does not guarantee good taste so giv-em a burger.
+The Little Gloster has a small menu selection.
 I like this.
 Large menu choices fill me with dread.
 How long has the food been